No second tick.

 2. Restart Your Phone

-It sounds basic, but it works.
+It sounds simple, but it works.

 3. Check WhatsApp Background Permissions